zacjones93/egghead-instructor-101-guide/03-creating-courses/create-courses.md

 ## The Course Proposal

+For every egghead course we request (and require) a written proposal before the course starts production.
+We ask for proposals for several reasons.
+To make sure a course is solid, and delivers a ton of value to your students making the proposal lets us think more deeply about the content and structure of the course.
+This approach allows us to define the intent of the course, as well as craft [great titles](/02-creating-lessons/ideas.md) for the course and its lessons.

-A course is coupled with a written proposal in [this format](https://docs.google.com/document/d/1goXtI_zmSfXTgaimrxIss356DoedPRt5MMAySs1f-bE/edit).
-Here's [a blank template](https://docs.google.com/document/d/1x5_UehD9mM2jeCtlqEZFy3epDLLmbgBBGCow5fDRNCc/edit#) for you to use.
+[Here is an example of a course proposal](https://docs.google.com/document/d/1goXtI_zmSfXTgaimrxIss356DoedPRt5MMAySs1f-bE/edit), and here's [a blank template](https://docs.google.com/document/d/1x5_UehD9mM2jeCtlqEZFy3epDLLmbgBBGCow5fDRNCc/edit#) for you to use.

+The proposal consists of 4 parts:

+* User Story
+* Goals
+* Summary
+* List of Lessons

+We'll take a look at each of these parts in more detail.

 ### The User Story